Trail running in South Tyrol

 - Alpenplus Ötzi Trailrun: in April, from Naturns to the Sonnenberg, 2 distances: 15/30 km and 1,150/2,100 m of difference in altitude

 - Dolomites Saslong Half Marathon: in June, from Monte Pana around the Langkofel Group, 21 km and 900 m of difference in altitude

-- Brixen Dolomites Marathon: in July, from the centre of Brixen to the Plose summit, 42 km and 2,450 m of difference in altitude
+- Stilfserjoch Marathon: in July, from Prad am Stilfserjoch to the mountain pass, 21 km and 2,100 m of difference in altitude

 - Rosengarten Schlern Sky Marathon: in July, from Tiers/St. Zyprian around the Rosengarten massif, 2 distances: 36/45 km and 2,000/3,000 m of difference in altitude